Privacy policy

 (d) limiting access to your personal information to those in our company who need to use it in the course of their work.

-We will retain your information for as long as is necessary to provide you with the services that you have requested from us or for as long as we reasonably require to retain the information for our lawful business purposes, such as for the purposes of exercising our legal rights or research or for reference if we think your work may be of interest to us in the future.
+We will retain your information for as long as is necessary to provide you with the services that you have requested from us or for as long as we reasonably require to retain the information for our lawful business purposes, such as for the purposes of exercising our legal rights or research or for reference if we think your work may be of interest to us in the future, for example:

 8. INFORMATION: TRANSFER OVERSEAS